Administrative Assistant Lisa Lee, firstname.lastname@example.org

 Prior to joining Otterbein, Tracy served as vice president for individual giving at Carnegie Mellon University for three years, overseeing a staff of over 50 development officers who produced approximately $20 million in new commitments each year for Carnegie Mellon.
 Tracy served the development office at Ohio University from 1995-2006 as assistant dean for development, assistant director for major gifts and most recently, director for major gifts.
-In that time, she secured more than $37 million for the university, including a $15 million corporate foundation gift to name the Scripps University of Communication.
+In that time, she secured more than $37 million for the university, including a $15 million corporate foundation gift to name the Scripps College of Communication.
 Under her guidance, Ohio University's Bicentennial Campaign raised $53 million in one year.
 Tracy earned her bachelor's degree in journalism from the E.W.
 Scripps School of Journalism at Ohio University in 1989.

 Vice President for Student Affairs

 Bob Gatti began his career at Otterbein in 1978 as a residence hall director, progressively moving to various positions until 1992, when he was appointed Vice President and Dean for Student Affairs.